 There will be many families that have been forever changed by the Covid-19 virus, making it a year that will be indelibly etched into our collective memories.

 My favourite is that we each get a small glimpse into each other’s homes, hearing children in the background, or maybe seeing a cat walking across the obligatory bookcase.

 As we close off 2020, I can say with hand on heart how extremely proud of what my team has managed to achieve this year.

-I hope you enjoy your Christmas festivities, rest a while, drink a little, and on behalf of everyone at Point Progress I wish you and your families all the best for 2021.
+I hope you enjoy your Christmas festivities, rest awhile, drink a little, and on behalf of everyone at Point Progress I wish you and your families all the best for 2021.